 For those seeking a teaching career in Japan, there are excellent English teaching jobs available at English schools and universities.
 These positions are often better paid and offer good benefits like holidays and sick leave, but they are also highly competitive and require some teaching experience.
 That said, one excellent way to get into Japanese schools without experience is through the JET Program.
 The program offers foreigners, with a bachelor’s degree (at the least), to work as an assistant language teacher in mainly public schools.
 I have met a number of foreigners who have established a great career in either universities or schools, who have gone through the JET program.
-They were able to use that program as way to build up their experience and networks and assimilate themselves into the Japanese culture and way of life.
+They were able to use that program as a way to build up their experience and networks and assimilate themselves into the Japanese culture and way of life.
 Thus, the key to good teaching jobs in Japan, whether you go through the JET program or not, is just time, dedication and experience.
 Remember, persistence pays off.

 Teaching English in Japan: Why not?

 For whatever motivation behind your desire to teach English in Japan – whether you want a career out of it, a 6-month cultural and life experience (like mine), or a stepping-stone to other things – teaching English in Japan can be a highly valuable and enriching experience.
 All the while you get the opportunity to live in and experience a completely different way of life compared to back home!

 - English teaching qualification like TESOL or CELTA

 *Some companies require only a bachelor degree.
 However, due to competitiveness, you may find it difficult without teaching qualification or experience.
 For your reference, I have a CELTA teaching certificate – which I obtained a few years ago for the purpose of teaching English in Argentina after finishing university.

 - Hello-sensei is an excellent freelance teaching service connecting foreign teachers and students.